721labs/partial-common-ownership/docs/security/deferred-semantic-findings.md

 Stage 10 must include the historical findings and their remediation status in its custom-ERC721-versus-OpenZeppelin 5 security comparison.
-Security 01 fixes the nested-foreclosure transfer corruption, and Security 02 fixes the callback-before-initialization finding.
-The three remaining semantic findings stay open until their corresponding authorized security PRs pass the same compatibility, migration, and deployment review.
+Security 01 fixes the nested-foreclosure transfer corruption, Security 02 fixes the callback-before-initialization finding, and Security 03 fixes post-collection authorization plus takeover payment classification.
+The beneficiary exemption and inherited collection timestamp remain unchanged mechanism semantics.
+The foreclosed-unwrap custody-loss finding is the remaining open security remediation in this sequence and stays deferred until its separately authorized PR passes the same compatibility, migration, and deployment review.